Andrey-Zelenskiy/samosa/src/samosa/particle/INDEX.md

 The point group symmetry operations then permute these subfaces, leading to distinct particle images.

 In the most symmetric case, an anisotropic particle has the same symmetry as the site point group, which implies that all faces are identical.
 Correspondingly, the most anisotropic case refers to a particle for which all faces (and subfaces) are distinct.

+The characteristics of an anisotropic particle can be separated into two
+categories: those that describe the properties of the particle on its own, and those that describe the particle in some environment.
+For example, the symmetry of the particle, number of faces, number and distribution of distinct faces are independent of particle's environment, whereas the specific particle shape and face coloring are determined by the Voronization of the lattice and therefore are determined by the nvironment.
+We can distinguish these intrinsic and extrinsic properties as __topological__ and __geometrical__.

 - Given a vertex and bond stabilizers, determine possible particle orientations;